Klebert-Engineering/python-cmake-wheel/README.md

 #  Python module dependencies (requirements.txt content)
 # SCRIPTS
 #  Additional scripts that should be part of the wheel.
+# PYTHON_PACKAGE_DIRS
+#  Additional python projects which could be wrappers around the
+#  pybind11 module
 # SUBMODULES
 #  Any pybind11 submodules must be listed here to support imports like
 #  "from mod.sub import x".
 A nested submodule must be listed like